Taylor Swift surprises fans with secret ‘double album’ edition of her new record

 “And then all that’s left behind is the tortured poetry.”

-The album also includes a song titled Florida!!! featuring UK-based band Florence + The Machine.

-Other song titles include The Smallest Man Who Ever Lived, and Clara Bow, while the bonus song is titled The Manuscript.
+The album also includes a song titled Florida!!! featuring UK-based band Florence + The Machine, as well as tracks titled The Smallest Man Who Ever Lived, Clara Bow and The Manuscript.

 Before the album’s release, fans had speculated whether the album title was a reference to star Alwyn.